4.3.1 Decentralised care

 Treatment kits

-All outpatient and inpatient treatment facilities, at both the national and local level, are supplied in the form kits for the duration of the outbreak.
+All outpatient and inpatient treatment facilities, at both the national and local level, are supplied in the form of kits for the duration of the outbreak.
+This simplifies the transport and management of stocks, reduces the risk of shortages and ensures patient access to the full treatment.

 There are two types of kits (Appendix 10):

-• the 10-treatment “uncomplicated case” kit for clinics and health centres;
+- The 10-treatment "uncomplicated case" kit for clinics and health centres

-• the 20-treatment “complicated case” kit for hospitals and temporary inpatient units.
+- The 20-treatment “complicated case” kit for hospitals and temporary inpatient units

 To save time and allow a focus on other activities (e.g. support and exchanges with staff) during visits, the kits are prepared in advance at the central storehouse and then distributed to health care facilities.
 If necessary, one of the team’s medical staff can hire and train day workers to prepare the kits.